56 Worked Examples: Aircraft, Rocket, & Spacecraft Performance

 The final additional coasting height of the rocket can then be determined by equating the kinetic energy of the rocket at its burnout time with its change in potential energy between that point and the maximum obtained height.

-A rocket vehicle must provide a speed of 6,000 m/s to a payload of 12,000 kg.
-The structural coefficient of the vehicle is 0.06.
-The propellants used in the engines have a specific impulse of 325 secs.
-What must be the initial mass and propellant mass be to meet these requirements?
+A rocket must provide a speed of 6,000 m/s to a payload of 12,000 kg.
+The vehicle’s structural coefficient is 0.06.
+The propellants used in the engines have a specific impulse of 325 s.
+What must the initial mass and propellant mass be to meet these requirements?

 The equivalent exhaust velocity